erikaduan/r_tips/NHMRC_analysis_2018.md

   mutate(Pop.normed.count = Count / Pop.norm.factor)
 ```

-We can now plot graphs using the normalised (by state population size) grant numbers.
-These normalised counts represent the total number of grants that a state would actually have received:
+We can now plot graphs using normalised grant numbers.
+These normalised funding numbers represent the total number of grants that a state would actually have received:

 -   If all populations were matched in size
--   Assuming a linear positive correlation between population size and funding success
+-   Assuming a linear positive correlation between population size and grants funded

 ``` r
 # Normalised project grants